awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker-manual-provisioning.md

 ## Create an AWS IoT thing<a name="create-iot-thing"></a>

 AWS IoT *things* represent devices and logical entities that connect to AWS IoT\.
 Greengrass core devices are AWS IoT things\.
 When you register a device as an AWS IoT thing, that device can use a digital certificate to authenticate with AWS\.
-This certificate allows the device to communicate with AWS IoT and AWS IoT Greengrass\.

-In this section, you create an AWS IoT thing and download certificates that your device can use to connect to AWS\.
+In this section, you create an AWS IoT thing that represents your device\.

 **To create an AWS IoT thing**